middelpat/C-.NET-Standard-Yamaha-Extended-Control-API-client-MusicCast-/readme.txt

 1. Add a reference to the YamahaMusicCast.dll to your project
-2. Use the IMusicCastClient class to get started:
+2. Use the IMusicCastClient interface to get started:

     var deviceIp = IPAddress.Parse("127.0.0.1");
     IMusicCastClient client = new MusicCastClient(deviceIp);